CCF Visits TravellerSpace

 CCF visits Teyluva Centre

 TravellerSpace has been supported by CCF for twenty years, most recently receiving funding from ‘Surviving Winter’, a fund that allows groups to support vulnerable individuals through the coldest months.
-Lucy and Shannon from the CCF team visited them recently to learn more.
+Having read Cornwall Council’s report, members of Cornwall Community Foundation’s Grant Team, Lucy and Shannon, went to visit the group.

 “One young person was parked in the car park of a dance studio, and was getting notes left on their van, telling them to move, and getting a fair bit of abuse.
 Someone phoned us, and a staff member went to see them.
 They were very distraught, and had no food, or money for fuel to move elsewhere.